jsoref/reactos/rossubsys/posix/apps/posixw32/00readme.txt

 The files included with this distribution are not a complete implementation of VT-100 terminal emulation, but do provide complete enough coverage to use many vt-100 functions over the network.
-For instance, its enough to use EMACS to edit, or to connect up to your favorite mud with ANSI color and graphics characters.
+For instance, it's enough to use EMACS to edit, or to connect up to your favorite mud with ANSI color and graphics characters.